Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-85-the-reclaiming.md

 So, ritual spirit-crushing and body-smashing gym endeavors aside—both the assholes had the temerity to be *pretty* while doing it too, the fuckers—and they’d decamped to Julian’s place, having…well, an evening.
 The kids were in the process of moving out to get on with their lives.
 Folctha University had thrown an unconditional invitation at them, and they’d had *easy* offers from big institutions back on Earth, too.
 Bein’ an ambassador’s kids, adopted or not, threw some fuckin’ doors wide open.

 And *they* were exceptional, too.
-Not “of the Line” or whatever eugenic bullshit, thankfully.
+Not "of the Line" or whatever eugenic bullshit, thankfully.
 Hoeff wasn’t gonna complain about his good breeding, space conspiracy or not, but he *did* like to know there were normal folks doin’ good for themselves.
 These two certainly were.

 Tristan was leaning toward MIT.
 Hell of a mind on that one, and he had social connections to a lot of impressively smart people, too.
 Between the Tisdales, profesor Hurt and his team, Lewis and friendly aliens…hell, even his own sister.
 Not a bad start to life, really.